-- E.8.
+- E.7.
 Land-won sand and gravel, particularly Poole Formation sand, is by far the highest proportion of the 'mix' of supply of aggregate for Bournemouth, Dorset and Poole.
-There was a decrease in sales between 2014 and 2015 as shown in the table above.
-At 1.5 mt, sales in 2015 were below both the ten year average figure of 1.55 mt and the three year average figure of 1.61 mt. - E.9.
+There was a decrease in sales between 2016 and 2017 as shown in Table 1.
+At 1.27 mt, sales in 2017 were below both the ten year average figure of 1.48 mt and the three year average figure of 1.39 mt. - E.8.
 This decrease in sales may be a response to uncertainty in economic forecasts.
-It will also include the fact of decreasing production from some of the Poole Formation sand quarries, as reserves decline.
+It is also a result of decreasing production from some of the Poole Formation sand quarries, as reserves decline.
 It is also noted that the rate of housing completions, one possible measure of future demand, is likely to increase in the future although no sharp, short-term increases are expected.
-There are no other projects likely to lead to sharp, sudden changes in demand. - E.10.
-Future sales will be met from existing permitted reserves together with the sites and areas to be identified and allocated through the emerging Mineral Sites Plan.
-Since sales have shown a decline, rather than a continued increase, the Mineral Planning Authority is inclined to use the ten-year average to determine the landbank and to estimate likely future demand and reserve depletion. - E.11.
+There are no other projects likely to lead to sharp, sudden changes in demand. - E.9.
+Future sales will be met from existing permitted reserves together with the sites allocated through the emerging Mineral Sites Plan.
+Since sales have shown a decline, rather than a continued increase, the Mineral Planning Authority is inclined to use the ten-year average for the coming year to determine the landbank and to estimate likely future demand and reserve depletion.
+This will be reviewed again for the Local Aggregates Assessment 2018. - E.10.
 All sources of aggregate demonstrate capacity for some increase in supply, should demand increase, and no sharp increases in demand are expected in the next year.
 In the longer term, there are adequate landbanks for sand and gravel and crushed rock.
-The emerging Mineral Sites Plan seeks to identify and allocate adequate new sites to maintain production and sales and allow for flexibility in the market.
-The Mineral Planning Authority has reasonable confidence that sites will be identified and permitted to maintain supply at the level of provision as set out in Policy AS1 of the 2014 Bournemouth, Dorset and Poole Minerals Strategy.
+The emerging Mineral Sites Plan allocates adequate new sites for sand and gravel to maintain production and sales and allow for flexibility in the market.
+The Mineral Planning Authority has reasonable confidence that sites will be allocated and permitted to maintain supply at the level of provision as set out in Policy AS1 of the 2014 Bournemouth, Dorset and Poole Minerals Strategy.
 If monitoring of supply shows that the identified need is unlikely to be delivered, it may become necessary to review the strategy/policies.

-E.12.
-It is therefore considered that it is appropriate at this time to continue to use the 10 year average figure of 1.55 mtpa as set out in this Local Aggregates Assessment, to establish the size of the landbank and level of provision for both sand and gravel and crushed rock.
+- E.11.
+It is therefore considered that it is appropriate at this time to continue to use the 10 year average figure of 1.48 mtpa as set out in this Local Aggregate Assessment, to establish the size of the landbank and level of provision for sand and gravel - E.12.
+Similarly, it is considered appropriate to continue to use the 10 year average figure of 0.22mtpa to establish the size of the landbank and level of provision for crushed rock.

-Preparation of the Local Aggregates Assessment 2015
+1. Preparation of the Local Aggregate Assessment 2017